- Get link

 -

-Creates shared family boundaries
+Creates shared family standards

 -

-Models intentional and faith-aligned tech use
+Models intentional, faith-aligned technology use

-This is about leadership, not secrecy.
+This is about leadership — not secrecy.

 Step 1: Device-Level Protection (Your Device)

-🍏 Apple iPhone / iPad: Model Healthy Screen Time (Parent Device)
+Model Healthy Screen Time

-1. Age-Appropriate Apps
+1. Review Your Apps

 -

-Review installed apps
+Audit installed apps

 -